syntevo/syntevo.github.io/SmartGit/Latest/Preferences.md

     your `.gitconfig` and Git's system `config` and
 -   the neither of following system environment variables is
     set: `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY`

+## Privacy

+When **Contact gravatar.com to show images for the users** is selected, a hash of the email address is generated and then gravatar.com is contacted to request the belonging graphic which the user first has to configure there.